acg-team/tral/easy_setup/README.md

 ## Prerequisites

-easy_setup only works for linux64 by now.
-If you use another operating system, you can have a closer look into the scripts and adapt them for your specific OS or install TRAL within a virtual machine.
+These installation scripts can be used on all Linux systems, but still require python3, pip, unzip and git.
-To install TRAL and its external software within usr/local/bin (default for variable $INSTALLATION_PATH) you need to execute the scripts as root.
+Per default TRAL and its external software will be installed in usr/local/bin.
+Then you may execute the scripts as root.
-In case you want to install TRAL from the git repository automatically, you need to have git installed on your computer.

-These setup scripts require python 3, pip, unzip, and git.
+If you wish to change this path you can adjust $INSTALLATION_PATH in configTRAL.cfg

 ## Installation of TRAL

-To install TRAL within its virtual environment you can simply run the script setupTRAL.sh with either the argument "pip" or "git".
+To install TRAL within you can simply run the script setupTRAL.sh with either the argument "pip" or "git".
+It is recommended to install TRAL within a virtual environment (e. g. virtualenv).

 ### Installation of TRAL with "git"